 “Life is not hard when you accept that it is multidimensional – that it includes autism and Alzheimer’s, flunking tests and subway accidents.
 Look to us for understanding and let us help you with the changes you can make to grow and heal yourself and others.
 When you see life as this rather than as a guarantee of entitlement, you will have a different and more joyful experience.
 Embrace it all.
 We are here with you always.”~ Channeled by Debra Landwehr Engle in Let Your Spirit Guides Speak

 It’s the entitlement part that really hit home with me.
 We are amazed at how entitled kids are these days, acting like all of their privileges are their rights.
-But, what I never stopped to consider is that we do the same thing with life in general.
+But, what I never stopped to consider is that we do the same thing with life and happiness in general.

 We feel like we are entitled to happiness, wealth, love, and success, and we whine like babies when we don’t have those things.
 I have spent my whole life in a pursuit of happiness, so I’m speaking from experience.